Computer animation student uses stylus on screen

 By the end of this module, you’ll have a toolkit for success in your studies and career.
 Use this module as a stepping stone to take full advantage of your time on this course and prepare for achieving your future objectives.

-Dive into your project topic through critical literature review.
-We’ll guide you in gathering an extensive set of research and help you make strong, fact-supported points in your area of study.
+Dive into your project topic through critical review.
+We’ll guide you in gathering an extensive set of research and help you make strong decisions in your area of study.
 You’ll pinpoint what new things you can add and start making proof-of-concepts that fit your Master’s focus.

 You’ll use various sources to set up solid theoretical, historical, and critical foundations for your project.
 Learn how to choose and use different research methods to answer your questions and meet your creative goals.
 By organising and presenting your findings clearly, you’ll lay the groundwork for an exciting final project that displays your academic abilities.